sonyarianto/webscrapingjs/README.md

 ## Introduction

-`webscrapingjs` goals is to create as many as scraper scripts from various topics/categories and sources.
-It's like a bank of scraper scripts targeting various web.
+`webscrapingjs` goals is to create as many as scraper scripts from various topics/categories and web sources.
+It's like a collection of scraper scripts targeting various web.

-## Requirements

-- For JavaScript scraper projects, you need to have [Node.js](https://nodejs.org/en/) installed on your machine.
-- If you want to use remote browser to do scraping, I suggest using Browserless instance, we use Docker to run it.
-You can follow the instruction [here](https://docs.browserless.io/docs/docker.html) to install it on your machine.
-Default is using built-in Chromium when we install Playwright.

 ## How to run